Thinkpeach-a/database-project/README.md

-This is a database model
+This is a database model\
+you can type in sql statements in the terminal to create the database and tables